mozilla-lockwise/lockwise-ios/docs/AutomatedTests.md

 If screenshots are not saved, it may be necessary to create that folder locally.

 Current locales are defined in `fastlane/Snapfile` as well as the scheme to test.
 This file can be modified to add/remove locales while generating the screenshots.
-Once screenshots for each locale are generated, they are stored in [`drive`](https://drive.google.com/drive/folders/1dghwymAw5a8TbhhHZvA0Ag4qbgxJ1fDM?usp=sharing).
+Once screenshots for each locale are generated, they are stored in drive.
 This may change in the future but for now, they live there.